My Little Pony: A New Generation: Box office

+Critical response

 On Rotten Tomatoes, the film has a rating of 92% based on 12 reviews with an average rating of 7.40/10.

 Courtney Howard from Variety gave the film a mostly positive review.
 She praised the film for "[retaining] its predecessors' lively, spirited drive centered on friendship, empowerment and magic," though was critical of some plot aspects.
 Beatrice Loayza of The New York Times gave an overall mixed review of the film, mainly criticizing the switch from traditional animation to "creepily-anthropomorphized, digitally-animated brethren"; she compared some plot points to Raya and the Last Dragon, which was released earlier in the year.
 But overall, Loayza said, "...the film's messaging about unity and the need for a new generation to band together against misinformation and rabble rousing isn't the worst thing."